This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 4. Wieden (4th District)

-Located just south of the city centre, Wieden is the fourth district of Vienna.
-It is one of the most culturally rich neighbourhoods in Vienna and is far less touristy than its neighbouring districts, making it one of the best areas to stay in Vienna.
-Instead of large department stores, there are one-off, standalone shops that specialise in their own craft.
+Located just south of the city centre, Wieden is Vienna’s fourth district.
+It is one of the most culturally rich neighbourhoods and is far less touristy than its neighbouring districts, making it one of the best areas to stay in Vienna.

 Top Attractions